-Right now, victims are dealing with issues related to point allocations to determine the settlement amounts.
+The biggest Monsanto news is the $10 billion Roundup settlement.
+This much anticipated and much-delayed settlement – settlements with various lawyers was years in the making.
+Many victims who have settled their lawsuits still have not been paid in 2023 due to a complicated settlement process.
+Victims are dealing with issues related to point allocations to determine the settlement amounts.
 The points system in the Roundup settlements is complicated and you will not get clear answers about how the Roundup point system works online.
 (Talk to your lawyer to clear up any confusion that you may have.)

 The Monsanto Roundup MDL class action lawsuit is still in place even though most victims have already received or will receive their settlement checks.
-This consolidated Monsanto Roundup lawsuits was consoldiated in 2016 in the federal court under Judge Vince Chhabria in the Northern District of California.
+But, in 2022, most Bayer Monsanto lawsuits are being filed in state court.

 - Bayer’s latest 5 Point Plan after the judge’s ruling to decrease how much money it has to pay in Roundup settlements

 Victims won and won big in the Roundup cases that have gone to trial in a way that exceeded even the most hopeful expectations.
-Juries are holding Monsanto accountable for the choices they made by awarding victims large awards that include punitive damages.
+Juries are holding Monsanto accountable for their choices by awarding victims large awards, including punitive damages.
 The settlement value of the Monsanto Roundup lawsuits surged because these test jury trials resulted in massive verdicts for victims.

-- Johnson v Monsanto (August 2018) $289.2 million: A 46-year-old man groundskeeper for a San Francisco school district applied Roundup at school properties for years.
-He was diagnosed with non-Hodgkin’s lymphoma with large cell transformation.
+- Johnson v Monsanto (2018) $289.2 million: A 46-year-old man groundskeeper for a San Francisco school district applied Roundup at school properties for years.
+He was diagnosed with non-Hodgkin’s lymphoma.
 He called Monsanto after he was diagnosed with NHL with his concern that his cancer was caused by Roundup.
 He never got a return call.
-He says this is what led him to file a product liability suit against Monsanto.
-Following an 8-week trial in San Francisco County in California state court, the jury found that Monsanto was liable and awarded $289 million in total damages.
+Following an 8-week trial in San Francisco County, the jury found that Monsanto was liable and awarded $289 million in total damages.
 The award included $250 million in punitive damages.
-The jury awarded punitive damages because they found that Roundup acted with conscious disregard for human health.
 The judge later capped the punitive damage award, reducing the total jury award down to $78.5 million.

-- Hardeman v Monsanto (February 2019) $80.2 million: This was the first federal court case from the Roundup MDL to go to trial.
+- Hardeman v Monsanto (2019) $80.2 million: This was the first federal court case from the Roundup MDL to go to trial.
 Plaintiff, a 70-year-old male, and his wife lived in Sonoma County, California, on 56 acres that were used as an exotic animal refuge.
-Plaintiff began using Roundup products to treat poison oak, weeds, and overgrowth on his property in the 1980s and continued heavy spray activity through 2012.
+Plaintiff began using Roundup products on his property in the 1980s.
 Three years later, he was diagnosed with non-Hodgkin lymphoma.
 The jury found that the weed killer was defective and awarded $80 million.
 Like the Johnson case, the award included a whopping punitive damages award of $75 million.